C-LoRA: Contextual Low-Rank Adaptation for Uncertainty Estimation in Large Language Models: Contextual Low-Rank Adaptation (C-LoRA)

-Here, $\boldsymbol{\theta}$ represents $\mathbf{B}$ and $\mathbf{A}$ collectively.
-Unlike standard variational inference as in~\eqref{eqn:elbo_blob}, our formulation makes the distribution of $\mathbf{E}_{\mathbf{x}_i}$ input-dependent and replaces the single KL term with a sum of $N$ per-sample $\mathrm{KL}$ divergences, whose combined impact scales with $N$.
-More importantly, we focus exclusively on \textit{aleatoric uncertainty}—modeling the variability in $y_i$ given $\mathbf{x}_i$—with the epistemic uncertainty modeling available via imposing prior on $\varphi$ or Bayesianizing $\mathbf{A}$ or $\mathbf{B}$ when needed, thereby isolating and highlighting the advantages of data‐dependent aleatoric UQ.
+{This formulation enables us to }focus exclusively on \textit{heteroscedastic uncertainty}—modeling the variability in $y_i$ given $\mathbf{x}_i$—with the epistemic uncertainty modeling available via imposing prior on $\boldsymbol{\varphi}$ or Bayesianizing $\mathbf{A}$ or $\mathbf{B}$ when needed, thereby isolating and highlighting the advantages of data‐dependent {(}heterscedetic{)} UQ.